dappros/ethora/README.md

 ---
+### 📣 Project update - 4th December 2024 📣

+Finally our new version of the overall platform UI is released.
+This affects the whole web version including chat component and Admin Screens.
+We hope you like the new look of Ethora and this inspires you to build your fascinating projects with Ethora engine! <br />
+Both old and new UI are going to remain available for you to use for a few months after which we will sunset the old version. <br />
+More details in our Community Forum: https://forum.ethora.com/topic/38-new-version-soft-launch/#comment-48

+---
 ### 📣 Project update - 11th October 2024 📣

 Finally we have released our **NPM** package, **Ethora Chat Component**.